Bush TV Not Connecting to Wifi? Do This…

 Finally, if you are still unable to get the WiFi working on your TV, you might have to resort to using an Ethernet cable.

-If none of the previous steps have worked, then you could be suffering from a failed WiFi module which is pretty easy to replace yourself.
+If none of the previous steps have worked, then you are most likely suffering from a failed WiFi module which is pretty easy to replace yourself.

 It goes without saying that if your TV is under one year old, then you should contact Bush customer support to get it replaced under warranty.

-Even if Bush won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Bush won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.

 Read More: